keerthik/keerthik.github.io/essays/traveliving.md

 ## Picking a country
 - A predictable environment is stress-free.
 You don't want to be constantly worrying about your internet, power or water, whether transit will be operational, whether you will be over charged for something.
 - first-world benefits allow us to do better work (mosquitoes, heat, stability, etc)

+## Picking a Home
+- Stay near transit
+- Shared rooms are cheap.
+Watch out for snorers
+- AirBnB is the easiest to search, pick and book stress-free. www.airbnb.com/c/komanakuttan
+-

 ## What will I miss?
 Whenever I find myself complaining a lot about a certain situation, I make it a habit to keep track of things I will miss